Alpha 2 Software: ATR is available as Alpha software. You can test the release process. Actual releases can be downloaded and committed to svn.

 ASF contribution policies

-As an Apache Software Foundation project, ATR follows the standard ASF contribution and licensing policies.
-These policies ensure that the ASF has the necessary rights to distribute your contributions, and that contributors retain their rights to use their contributions for other purposes.
+As an Apache Software Foundation project, ATR follows standard ASF contribution and licensing policies.

 Contributor License Agreement

-Before we can accept your first contribution as an individual contributor, you must sign the Apache Individual Contributor License Agreement (ICLA).
-This is a one-time requirement, and you do not need to sign a new ICLA for each contribution.
-The ICLA grants the ASF the right to distribute and build upon your work within Apache, while you retain full rights to use your original contributions for any other purpose.
-The ICLA is not a copyright assignment.
-You can find detailed instructions for submitting the ICLA in the ASF new committers guide.
+The ICLA grants the ASF the right to distribute and build upon your work, while you retain full rights to use your contributions for any other purpose.
+It is not a copyright assignment.
+See the ASF new committers guide for submission instructions.

-If your employer holds rights to your work, then you may also need to submit a Corporate Contributor License Agreement (CCLA).
-Please consult with your employer to determine whether this is necessary.
+If your employer holds rights to your work, you may also need a Corporate Contributor License Agreement (CCLA).
+Consult your employer to determine if this is necessary.

 Licensing